 Many readers may find themselves interested in the dichotomy between the two characters and what the fact they have the same name means.

 F. Alexander’s wife and a rape victim.
 Mrs. Alexander passes away from pneumonia after being attacked by Alex and his gang.
 Her husband blames her death on Alex.

 The Minister of the Interior is a high-ranking government figure who chooses Alex to be subjected to the Ludovico Technique.
 The Minister wants to implement policies that would allow the government to subject its citizens to any means of control.
 Stability is his stated goal.

-He wants to put into place policies that control criminal behavior, and it’s through the Ludovico Technique that he hopes to accomplish this.
-With the criminals brainwashed into a different form of behavior, the jails will open up, and there will be more space for political dissidents.
+He wants to put into place policies that control criminal behaviour, and it’s through the Ludovico Technique that he hopes to accomplish this.
+With the criminals brainwashed into a different form of behaviour, the jails will open up, and there will be more space for political dissidents.

 Through his character, the author was seeking to remind readers of how socialist leaders disregard the rights and freedoms of their citizens for what they see as the common good.

 The Prison Chaplain lives at Alex’s prison, Staja 84F.
 There, he preaches to the other inmates about morality.
 He’s a classic case of contrasts, speaking up at times against the Ludovico technique and remaining quiet at others.
 He has ambitions that force him to act in a certain way.
 He’s also described as red-faced and drunk.